argilla-io/argilla/docs/_source/reference/cli.md

 The `argilla server start` command will start the Argilla server blocking the current terminal.
 The following options can be provided:

-- `--host`: The host where the Argilla server will be binded.
+- `--host`: The host where the Argilla server will be bound.
 Default value is `0.0.0.0`.
-- `--port`: The port where the Argilla server will be binded.
+- `--port`: The port where the Argilla server will be bound.
 Default value is `6900`.
 - `--access-log/--no-access-log`: Enable/disable the server access log.
 Default value is `True`.

 ### Database management